 The most important thing to remember is that unless the recipe specifically tells you to sift flour, don't sift it.
 Modern flour processors sift flour many times before it leaves the plant, so home bakers rarely need to repeat the process.
 Flour sold these days is ready to use right from the bag.

 If your recipe mentions sifted flour in the ingredient list, then you might wonder whether you should sift or measure first.
 The answer to this question usually depends on the recipe's grammar: If the recipe calls for "2 cups sifted flour," you should sift the flour into a bowl, then measure it.
 However, if the recipe calls for "2 cups flour, sifted," you should measure the flour first, then sift it.
 Before tackling any home cooking, it is important you understand how to read a recipe.

 How to Sift Flour

 Obviously, a sifter—basically a cup with a strainer at the base—is the ideal tool, but if you don't have one, you can use a strainer.
 Hold a fine-mesh strainer (or sieve) over a bowl, add the flour to the strainer, and gently tap the side repeatedly until all of the flour has passed through the strainer.
 You may need to help the last little bit get through the holes—just move it around with a spoon.

 Whether or not you sift the flour, you should first ensure that you've measured it correctly.
 Beautiful, fluffy flour won't help your recipe if you have added too much or too little of it.
 In the baking world, an inaccurate flour measurement will ruin a recipe.

 There are incorrect and correct ways of measuring flour when adding to a recipe.
-For best results every time, you need to spoon the flour directly into the measuring cup, mounding it on top, and then leveling it off with the side of a knife.
+For best results every time, you need to spoon the flour directly into the measuring cup, mound it on top, and then level it off with the side of a knife.
 No scooping, tapping, or packing down!